garronej/evt/docs/api/ctx.md

 ### Returns

 `Evt<Handler.WithEvt<any>>` An Evt that posts every time a new handler bound to the context is attached.
 Every time `ctx.getEvtAttach()` is invoked it returns the same Evt instance.
-The fact that the returned Evt is lazyly initialized does not affect `ctx.getEvtDetach().postCount`.
+The fact that the returned Evt is lazily initialized does not affect `ctx.getEvtDetach().postCount`.

 ### Example